justnealpatel/Tipper/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-- [x] Show appropriate errors through a nice UI
+- [x] Show appropriate errors through a nice UI (UIAlertViewController)

 ## Video Walkthrough